htmfilho/htmfilho.github.io/_posts/2022/2022-03-05-fhir-standard.md

 }
 {% endhighlight %}

-In addition to building APIs, FHIR&reg; can be used to define messages that trafegates in messaging systems such as RabbitMQ and Kafka.
-It can also be used to create documents that represent all records of a patient or an entire organization, with the intent of archiving or transfering large volumes of data.
+In addition to building APIs, FHIR&reg; can be used to define messages to post in messaging systems such as [RabbitMQ](https://www.rabbitmq.com) and [Kafka](https://kafka.apache.org).
+It can also be used to create documents that represent all records of a patient or an entire organization, with the intent of archiving or transferring large volumes of data.
 I can go on and on, listing everything that can be done with FHIR&reg;, but this is a blog post, not a book.
-But, that's probably a subject that I'm going to explore further, to help with its disemination and perhaps to inspire other industries to take similar initiatives.
+But, that's probably a subject that I'm going to explore further, to help with its dissemination and perhaps to inspire other industries to take similar initiatives.

 <hr>